koryp/Angular-Dynamic-Load/README.md

 Angular-Dynamic-Load
 ====================

-Testing dynamic loading from a json data source in AngularJS
+Testing dynamic loading from a JSON data source in AngularJS with RequireJS.